civictheme/docs/.gitbook/assets/typography.md

 # Typography

-CivicTheme component library provides a system for easily consuming and extending typography mixins and variables.
+CivicTheme UI Kit provides a system for easily consuming and extending typography mixins and variables.

 ## Fonts